Greetings in Spanish and Other Common Phrases for Daily Life

 3.1 Apologizing in Spanish

 Do you want to get someone’s attention, or did you accidentally bump into someone?
-Use these Spanish sentences to apologize.
+Use these Spanish sentences to apologize or start a conversation.

 Are you lost?
 Or do you need information about something?
 In that case, it can be useful to learn how to ask for help in Spanish.